Job in Islam: Qur'anic commentary and Muslim tradition

 Ibn Kathir narrates the story in the following manner.
 Job was a very rich person with much land, and many animals and children — all of which were lost and soon he was struck with skin disease as a test from God.
 He was afflicted with sores that crawled with worms.
-He remained steadfast and patient, so God eventually relieved him of the disease.
+He remained steadfast and patient all along, so God eventually relieved him of the disease.

 Job's lineage was an important field of study for many of the early Islamic scholars.
 A prevalent belief among early commentators was that Job descended from the line of Esau, the son of Ishaq.
 Although various commentators gave different genealogies relating to Job, all of them traced his ancestry to Abraham through Isaac's son Esau.
 Those scholars who traced Job's lineage back to Abraham did so by using the following Qur'anic verse as the basis for their view:"That was the reasoning about Us which We gave to Abraham (to use) against his people.
 We raise whom We will in degree, for thy Lord is full of wisdom and knowledge.
 We bestowed upon him [Abraham] Isaac and Jacob, all (three) We guided; and before him We guided Noah and among his progeny David, Solomon, Job, Joseph, Moses, and Aaron.
 Thus do We reward those who do good."